lablnet/snake/readme.md

 # Snake Game

-It is my own implementation of Snake Game in HTML 5 canvas using vanilla js.
+It is my own implementation of Snake Game in HTML 5 canvas and vanilla js.

 ## Demo